oshaughnessy/maysl.soccer/_pages/parents.md

 > rubber bands, etc.) are forbidden and must be removed.
 Using tape to cover
 > jewellery is not permitted.

-(Americans, that's "jewelry" to you. :-)
+(Americans, that's "jewelry" to us. :-)

 This is an important one to keep in mind well before the season starts.
-There are no exceptions for fresh piercings where the studs or earrings shouldn't be removed.
+There are no exceptions for fresh piercings where the studs or earrings shouldn't be removed within the first weeks.
 If a player won't remove them, they can't play.

 ## Further Reading